MAHDTech/nixos-installer/README.md

 ## Background

-This installs NixOS;
+This installs NixOS from a configuration file;

 - Using a dedicated UEFI drive.
-- Uses entire disk or disks for ZFS as the root filesystem with optional stripe or mirror.
+- Uses entire disk or disks for ZFS as the root filesystem with optional stripe, mirror or raidz.
 - Configures common mount paths as ZFS datasets
 - Configures the system to use the specified flake